antoniosignore/order-axon-cqrs/README.md

 In few words it consists in splitting the logic into a component the deals with state change operations (CREATE, UPDATE, DELETE) vs the
 READ-ONLY Query side that responds to GET operations.

-The models are separated and the QUERY side is optimized for the GET operation.
+The models are separated and the QUERY side is optimized for the GET operations.

+In this exercise for instance the H2 Embedded database is used by both the Command side as well by the Read side but in completely separate
+fashion: embedded in Axon the Command side to manage the aggregates and by JPA the Read side.

+Axon offers a wide list of options for storage (SQL, Mongo, Redis) as well for EventBus (Kafka, Rabbit, ActiveMQ)
-It is not the usual stacked-layer pattern of presentation/business/DAO/entities packaged as a monolith that can only vertically (multiple copies of the whole monolith).

-Entities are modeled as anemic pojo (no business logic but just a mapping of the SQL row).
+It is not the usual stacked-layer pattern of presentation/business/DAO/entities packaged as a monolith that can only vertically (multiple copies of the whole monolith): entities are modeled as anemic pojo (no business logic but just a mapping of the SQL row).

 In CQRS, the state is represented by rich objects that encapsulate business logic.